-The first hospital was built on the hill overlooking Waikawa Road and the Lagoon in 1865.
-A character called 'Ned the Bellman' (Edward Allen Davis) died earlier that year, leaving a £200 legacy for building a hospital in Picton.
+The first Picton hospital was built on the hill overlooking Waikawa Road and the Lagoon in 1865.
+A character called 'Ned the Bellman' (Edward Allen Davis) died earlier that year, leaving a £200 legacy for building a hospital in the town.
 Dr Julius Decimus Tripe was appointed Provincial surgeon of Marlborough shortly afterwards, and the new Marlborough Provincial Hospital was built by Avery Bros builders immediately.
 Poor Ned the Bellman, humble and forgotten benefactor of Marlborough’s Provincial Hospital, had provided almost half the cost of the building, but was buried in an unmarked pauper’s grave in Picton cemetery.

 Click image to enlarge

 The furnishings of the first Marlborough Provincial Hospital were of the most primitive description: wooden stretchers with sacking, the mattresses were palliasses stuffed with straw, its pillows flour bags filled with chaff.
-An upper story balcony was added a few years later.
+An upper storey balcony was added a few years later.

 In 1872 a reporter from the Marlborough Express visited the hospital and gave his approval: “Our inspection proved that the rooms and floors are kept beautifully neat and clean and the food we saw in preparation for the daily meal was all that could be desired.
 The site of the Hospital is particularly pleasant and healthy, having a full view of the harbour and the Waikawa Road.”
 However with the snobbery of the day he added that some of the patients “should come under another class, perhaps were there a House of Refuge provided.”
 It seems that a number of indigent old men resided in the hospital over a period of years.

 Administration of this hospital was assumed by Picton Council in 1876, and Picton District Health Board took over in 1885.
-Finally in 1930 Marlborough District Hospital Board was formed, amalgamating Picton, Havelock and Wairau Hospital boards.
+Finally, in 1930, Marlborough District Hospital Board was formed, amalgamating Picton, Havelock and Wairau Hospital boards.

 By the end of the century it was necessary to replace the hospital.
 When seeking a Government grant, the Secretary wrote: “The present building is over 35 years old, and built of white pine, that is full of dry rot.
 The upstairs flooring breaks under tread of a man, and the whole structure is shaking to pieces.
 It had been patched again and again, and the Board found it impossible to keep it any longer in habitable repair.”
-In view of the above facts, and also that the number of patients was increasing owing to the expansion of the District and the establishment of the new Meat Freezing Industry, a new hospital was a necessity.
+In view of the above facts, and also because the number of patients was increasing owing to the expansion of the District and the establishment of the new Meat Freezing Industry, a new hospital was a necessity.

 During construction of the new hospital, it was decided to complete each wing before removal of the old building, so that patients would not have to be removed to other premises.
 In 1902 the second Picton Hospital was opened, Dr William Edward Redman replacing Dr H.A.H.
 Claridge as Medical Officer later the same year.
 The operating room was based on that at Dunedin Hospital, but on a smaller scale.

 Gradually new additions were made to this hospital in keeping with the times.
 Shelter sheds were built in the hospital grounds for tuberculosis patients in 1907, with the idea that fresh air aided their recovery, but also to isolate them from other patients.
-A few years later in 1911, a new ward was built for infectious diseases – this became known as the ‘Fever Ward’, and the building now stands in the Powerhouse Reserve in Wairau Road.
+A few years later in 1911, a new ward was built for infectious diseases – this became known as the ‘Fever Ward’, and the building now stands in the Powerhouse Reserve (now Auckland Street Reserve) in Wairau Road.
 The Maternity Annex was added in 1913, the first of its kind in New Zealand.

 A third Picton Hospital, with 28 beds, was opened in 1953 – this later became the Seaview Home.
 The Maternity Annex was closed in 1975 and changed for general and convalescent use, and in 1989 Picton Hospital was finally closed after much discussion and protest.